MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 Keep in mind these key success factors as your team works together to plan and implement your intranet:

+> [!div class="checklist"]
-- Have an executive sponsor
+> * Have an executive sponsor
-- Design for simplicity and longevity
+> * Design for simplicity and longevity
-- Involve your business owners and other decision makers
+> * Involve your business owners and other decision makers
-- Enable your business owners and content creators for self service
+> * Enable your business owners and content creators for self service
-- Train your content creators and your end users
+> * Train your content creators and your end users

 ## IT Pros and admins